saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ## Use of TODO()
 - To indicate that the function containing TODO() has some "todo".
-- The function containing TODO() can have a diffreent retrn type.
+- The function containing TODO() can have a different return type.
 - The statement after TODO() is never executed.

 ## Function overloading